Plan Routes for Commercial Vehicle and Truck Routing

-Since different countries and states have different traffic regulations, particular vehicles, such as those that have more than 2 axles, hazardous materials restrictions, weight, width, height, bridge, and tunnel avoidance, and other Class 1- 8 vehicle restrictions, can be prohibited from traveling on certain roads.
+Since different countries and states have different traffic regulations, particular vehicles, such as those that have more than 2 axles, hazardous materials restrictions, weight, width, height, bridge, and tunnel avoidance, and other Class 1- 8 vehicle restrictions, can be prohibited from traveling on certain roads, adding more complexity to the already complicated Traveling Salesman Problem (TSP) and Vehicle Route Problem (VRP).
 In addition to posing a serious danger to public and driver safety, driving commercial vehicles on public roads can also result in substantial fines and law violations.
 In order to minimize risks, increase operational efficiency, and avoid fines for using prohibited roads, Route4Me allows you to plan and optimize routes specifically for commercial vehicles.
 To plan and optimize commercial routes, first, you need to build a fleet of commercial vehicles (learn how to create commercial vehicles).
 Next, you can either use the default or create custom Vehicle Profiles with commercial parameters (learn how to create custom Vehicle Profiles).
 After that, you can assign commercial Vehicle Profiles to the vehicles in your fleet so that they can be used for commercial routing.
 Thus, when you assign a particular vehicle to a route, Route4Me takes into account all commercial parameters from this vehicle’s Vehicle Profile and applies them to the optimization in order to produce the most cost-effective routes on commercially approved roads.

 To plan routes optimized for commercial vehicles, first, make sure that you have commercial vehicles in your Route4Me fleet.
 Commercial vehicles are the vehicles in your Route4Me fleet that are created for commercial routing (learn more) and have an assigned Vehicle Profile with commercial parameters (“Profile” column).